chainloop-dev/chainloop/docs/integrations.md

 └────────┴────────┴──────────┴────────────────────────────────────────────┘
 ```

-In the console output we can see a registration section that indicates that 3 parameters are required, let's go ahead and register it by using our Google Artifact Registry Credentials, for example.
+In the console output we can see a registration section that indicates that 3 parameters are required, let's go ahead and register it using our Google Artifact Registry Credentials by running:

 ```console
 $ chainloop integration registered add oci-registry \